Just in time for St. Patrick’s Day next week, here is a fun little amigurumi shamrock* pattern to help celebrate.

 *Seamus is not really a shamrock; he’s a four-leaf clover.
 But don’t tell him that!
 All he wants is to fulfil your St. Patrick’s Day crochet dreams and be the Irish-loving shamrock he knows he is deep down in his leafy, green heart.

 Materials for Seamus Shamrock:

-- We used worsted weight Bernat Super Value in Lush, but a cotton worsted weight would work great for this pattern too;
+- Bernat Super Value in Lush (a cotton worsted weight would also work great);

-- Fine or light weight pink yarn for cheeks (optional);
+- Fine or light weight pink yarn for cheeks;

-- Embroidery/crochet thread or yarn in black for mouth (optional);
+- Embroidery/crochet thread or yarn in black for mouth;

 - 3.5mm hook (I use THESE hooks!);